Plain English Summary

 What are the possible benefits and risks of participating?

-GPs may withhold antibiotic treatment in participants with a low CRP value.
-However, all GPs are trained in the current best management of AECOPD.
+Possible benefits include avoiding unnecessary antibiotics and therefore any adverse effects from taking them, using antibiotics appropriately when they are likely to be beneficial, closer monitoring and follow-up by the GP, and developing awareness around the prudent use of antibiotics for AECPOD and in general for the patients and GPs.
+Potential risks include the GP withholding antibiotic treatment from participants with a low CRP value.
+However, all participating sites are provided with information on current best practice.
 The GPs would be free to use antibiotics if they think this to be appropriate regardless of CRP values.
-Many cases of acute exacerbations are routinely treated without antibiotics at the moment, especially when the GP feels that the exacerbation is not likely to be caused by bacterial agents.
-The CRP test would help in making better decisions about antibiotic prescriptions.
+Many cases of acute exacerbations are routinely treated without antibiotics at the moment, especially when the GP feels that the exacerbation is not likely to be caused by bacteria.
+The CRP test could help in making better decisions about antibiotic prescriptions.

 Where is the study run from?